Saturday, December 26, 2020

 Art by Brian Bolland

 Story: 8-10/10 The best bits are utterly enthralling; but there are less amazing bits, even though they're never less than good.
 It feels entirely seamless, but it's worth noting that it's towards the end of the series that the John Wagner-Alan Grant writing partnership was forged.
-And those end bits are some of favourite scenes.
-But, as with all anthology stories, some are better than others.
+And those end bits are some of my favourite scenes.
+But, as with all anthology stories, some sequences are better than others.

 Art